FragLand/terracord/.github/README.md

 ### Contributing and Support
 Feel free to [submit an issue](https://github.com/FragLand/terracord/issues/new) if you require assistance or would like to make a feature request.
-You are also welcome to join our Discord server at https://discord.frag.land/.
 Any contributions such as plugin testing and pull requests are appreciated.
 Please see the [fork and pull guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) for direction if you are not certain how to submit a pull request.